 by Carl von Clausewitz, translated and edited by Nicholas Murray and Christopher Pringle

-This is a readable version of Clausewitz’s not necessarily sparkling original text, to which the editors have added annotations whenever Clausewitz uses terms or names or historical comparisons that are not likely to be familiar to modern readers.
+The translators have produced a readable version of Clausewitz’s original.
+In addition, they have added annotations whenever Clausewitz uses terms or names or historical comparisons that are not likely to be familiar to modern readers.

 This is an important read for those interested in the protracted French wars or in the development of Clausewitz’s military thought.